telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiColumnComboBox.md

 Configures the opening and closing animations of the suggestion popup.
 Setting the animation option to false will disable the opening and closing animations.
 As a result the suggestion popup will open and close instantly.

+###  AutoPostBack `Boolean`

+Gets or sets a value indicating whether a postback to the server automatically
+            occurs when the user changes the RadComboBox selection.

+#### Remarks
+Set this property to true if the server needs to capture the selection
+                as soon as it is made.
+For example, other controls on the Web page can be automatically filled depending on the user's selection from a list control.This property can be used to allow automatic population of other controls on the Web page based on a user's selection from a list.The value of this property is stored in view state.
+                    The server-side event that is fired is SelectedIndexChanged.

 ###  CascadeFrom `String`

 Use it to set the Id of the parent MultiColumnComboBox widget.Help topic showing how cascading functionality works